 (1) The Council may from time to time —

-(a) constitute Committees by appointing any number of persons to be members of the Committees, and abolish a Committee so constituted by dismissing all the members of the Committee;
+(a) constitute committees by appointing any number of persons to be members of the committees, and abolish a committee so constituted by dismissing all the members of the committee; and

-(b) assign names to the Committees so constituted;
+(b) assign names to the committees so constituted; and

-(c) subject to the approval of the Minister, delegate to a Committee such of its functions, duties, discretions, and powers, except this power of delegation, for such time and subject to such conditions as the Council determines and the Committee shall exercise and perform the functions, duties, discretions, and may exercise the powers, so delegated to it;
+(c) subject to the approval of the Minister, delegate to a committee such of its functions, duties, discretions, and powers, except this power of delegation, for such time and subject to such conditions as the Council determines and the committee shall exercise and perform the functions, duties, discretions, and may exercise the powers, so delegated to it; and

-(d) dismiss any member of a Committee and appoint another person to the office of the dismissed member; and
+(d) dismiss any member of a committee and appoint another person to the office of the dismissed member; and

-(e) appoint additional members to any Committee.
+(e) appoint additional members to any committee.

-(2) Any member of the Council, supporting member or other person may be a member of a Committee but the Council shall —
+(2) Any member of the Council, supporting member or other person may be a member of a committee but the Council shall —

-(a) appoint at least one member of the Council to be a member of each Committee; and
+(a) appoint at least one member of the Council to be a member of each committee; and

-(b) appoint as Chairman of a Committee, a member of the Council appointed to that Committee pursuant to paragraph (a).
+(b) appoint as Chairman of a committee, a member of the Council appointed to that committee pursuant to paragraph (a).

-(3) The Chairman of the Council shall be ex officio a member of each Committee.
+(3) The Chairman of the Council shall be ex officio a member of each committee.

-(4) Where the Chairman of the Council is unable to be present at a meeting of a Committee the Deputy Chairman of the Council may attend that meeting in place of the Chairman and act for the Chairman thereat.
+(4) Where the Chairman of the Council is unable to be present at a meeting of a committee the Deputy Chairman of the Council may attend that meeting in place of the Chairman and act for the Chairman thereat.

 (5) A delegation under subsection (1) is revocable at will and the delegation does not prevent the exercise of performance by the Council of any of its functions, duties, discretions or powers under this Act.